Understanding Camera Focusing Modes

-If you are using manual focus, I recommend using the Live View mode in your camera to ensure a perfect focus lock.
+If you plan to use manual focus, I recommend using the Live View mode in your camera to ensure a perfect focus lock.

 5. Touch Screen Focus

 Here, you can easily change the focus with a touch.
-If you use the Touchscreen to focus, then I recommend keeping the camera on a stable surface or using a tripod to capture the image.
+If you use the Touchscreen to focus, I recommend keeping the camera on a stable surface or using a tripod to capture the image.

-If you have understood the different camera focusing modes, start exploring these modes in your camera and feel the difference.
+If you have understood the different camera focusing modes, start capturing pictures using these modes in your camera and see the difference.